 How to know when to flip the pancakes — After the bubbles appear, look for the edges to have a matte appearance.
 You'll also want ⅔ of the cooking to be done before flipping.
 (I actually like to use a flashlight when looking for the matte edge)

-Don't worry about being too precise on the measurements of water and powder mixture.
-Instead, visually examine the viscosity after mixing (lift up the spoon/whisk, and watch how quickly the batter moves as it falls off), and add more water or powder, as needed.
+Approach #1 — Don't worry about being too precise on the measurements of water and powder mixture.
+Instead, go by intuition/feel after mixing everything thoroughly, and add more water or powder as needed. (lift up the spoon/whisk, and watch how quickly the batter moves as it falls off)

 Let the pancakes cool on a cooling rack, not in a stack.